rfg74/rfg74.github.io/Lab6.md

 <img width="350" alt="Profile Picture" src="TWO.jpg">
 <img width="350" alt="Profile Picture" src="THREE.jpg">

 I found my PID values expereimentally.
 Based on my findings from lab 5, I began tweaking my values until I found what worked best for my robot.
 From a long period of trial and error, I found that the optimal set of parameters was Kp = 0.06, Ki = 0.01, and Kd = 0.08.
-Similarly to my code from lab 5, I implemented an upper and lower bound to ensure that my PID control is always within a proper range such tht it won't be higher than posisible and will always have enough outptut to actualu be
+Similarly to my code from lab 5, I implemented an upper and lower bound to ensure that my PID control is always within a proper range such tht it won't be higher than posisible and will always have enough outptut to actually overcome static friction.
+I collected the relevant data in arrays which could then be easily parsed through to analyze performance.